chrcav/budgetish/README.md

 # Budgetish Financial tracker

 Built using ReactJS as an educational exercise.
-Example of this code running can be found [here](https://budgetish.firebaseapp.com/).
 I wanted a simpler way to track budget information that didn't require logging into everyone of my accounts in order to use.

 ## Requirements